lipoyang/IcsPwm/README.md

 For example, consider the adapter which ID is 8.
 The ID of servos connected to this addapter are 8, 9, 10 and 11.

 ## Hardware
 The hardware of this adapter is made of GR-KURUMI.
-GR-KURUMI is Arduino based MCU boards (Renesas RL78/G13).
+GR-KURUMI is a kind of Aduino-based MCU board (Renesas RL78/G13).

 ![Schematic](schematic.png)

-You can also select another Arduino based MCU board such as Arduino Pro Mini.
-However, most of Arduino-based MCU board don't support open drain output of serial port.
+You can also select another Arduino-based MCU board such as Arduino Pro Mini.
+However, most of Arduino-based MCU boards don't support open drain output of serial port.
 In that case, insert a diode between TxD and RxD.

 ![Schematic](diode.png)